thapaliya19/thapaliya19.github.io/_pages/about.md

 My bachelor's thesis was supervised by [Aman Shakya, Ph.D](https://lict.ioe.edu.np/profile/aman/) and [Bishesh Khanal, Ph.D](https://bishesh.github.io/).

 I’ve previously worked at [Clamphook](https://clamphook.com/), where I was responsible for designing databases, writing REST APIs, and website deployment.
-I also interned at [Logpoint](https://www.logpoint.com/) in the Customer Support and Solutions division, where I learned to use different tools and techniques for linux system administration.
+I also interned at [Logpoint Inc.](https://www.logpoint.com/) in the Customer Support and Solutions division, where I learned to use different tools and techniques for linux system administration.

 In my leisure, I love to play and watch football ⚽.